How to host a successful virtual fundraiser

 1. Identify the type of event

 What form will your fundraiser take?
-You could probably adapt your signature event to an online one, but what if you consider this an opportunity to try something new?
+You could probably adapt your signature event to an online one, but why not consider this an opportunity to try something new?
 Think about your audience — will your event be for families with children or adults only?
 Are you courting millennials (less formal) or major donors (more formal)?

 Here are some examples of virtual fundraising event types:

-• Gala (like Copperfin Credit Union’s “Stay At Home Gala”)
+• Gala with an auction (like Copperfin Credit Union’s “Stay At Home Gala”)

 • Performance (comedy show, talk show, lecture, etc.)